Clean, Axe-in-a-Box, New Music Releases: Tops and Flops

 As I do for the German iteration of Tops and Flops, I try to include not just gear but also recent album releases I’ve been loving.
 Because we can buy every axe-in-a-box, every plugin, and every synth, but (collectors excluded), isn’t it all about making music?
 About recreating sounds and replaying songs that inspire us?
 Or writing and producing ourselves?

-And given that I’m writing this column from Berlin, I figured I’d include a release of a German artist as well.
+Given that I’m writing this column from Berlin, I figured I’d include a release by a German artist as well.
 My highlight of all the releases this Friday is 100Angst from Bazzazian.
-He is one of the biggest and most creative hip-hop producers in Germany, and some of his beats in recent years are among the meanest, badass-sounding pieces of music I’ve ever heard – like RADW from German rapper Haftbefehl.
+He is one of the most successful and most creative hip-hop producers in Germany, and some of his beats in recent years are among the meanest, badass-sounding pieces of music I’ve ever heard—like RADW from German rapper Haftbefehl.
 He even made an expansion pack and a play series instrument with Native Instruments!

 I’ll round this up with another recent-ish favorite of mine, Imaginal Disk from Magdalena Bay.
-This year has been full of highlights already, from Brat to My Method Actor to Hyperdrama to All Born Screaming.
-But in terms of creative sampling, songs taking left turns every few bars and sonic inventiveness, this record takes the cake.
+This year has already been full of highlights, from Brat to My Method Actor to Hyperdrama to All Born Screaming.
+But in terms of creative sampling, songs taking left turns every few bars, and sonic inventiveness, this record takes the cake.

 More on Axe-in-a-box and Gearnews